 Holiday World introduced The Raven wooden roller coaster in 1995; it has been voted one of the world’s top wooden coasters each year since, as has The Legend wooden roller coaster, added in 2000.
 That year, Holiday World became the first park in the world to provide free, unlimited soft drinks.

 In 2004, the highly-coveted international Applause Award which honors “foresight, originality and creativity, plus sound business development and profitability,” was presented to Holiday World & Splashin’ Safari, the smallest park to ever receive the award.

 In 2006, the park introduced a new holiday.
 The Thanksgiving section included a recording-breaking new wooden coaster, The Voyage, which helped catapult the park’s seasonal attendance past the one-million mark for the first time.
 In 2013, TIME magazine named The Voyage the nation’s best wooden roller coaster; the parks, which now cover 125 acres, have been repeatedly named the World’s Friendliest and Cleanest.
 In 2007 and again in 2012, Consumers Digest named Holiday World the nation’s “Top Value Park.”

 In 2010, the park’s first water coaster, Wildebeest, opened; it has been voted the #1 Water Park Ride in the World every year since.
 In 2012, Mammoth, the World’s Longest Water Coaster, opened.
-A swinging ship ride, the Mayflower, opens in 2014.
+America’s first launched wing coaster – Thunderbird – premiered in 2015, to high acclaim.